joshuagryphon/plastid/docs/source/concepts/mapping_rules.rst

    encode unstructured regions of RNA or sites of pseudouridine modification, respectively, in the 5' termini fo their read aligments.

-:data:`plastid` uses configurable :term:`mapping functions <mapping rule>` to decode the biology of interest from read alignments, and convert the decoded data into :class:`arrays <numpy.ndarray>` over regions of interest (such as an array of the number of ribosomes at each nucleotide in a coding region).
+:obj:`plastid` uses configurable :term:`mapping functions <mapping rule>` to decode the biology of interest from read alignments, and convert the decoded data into :class:`arrays <numpy.ndarray>` over regions of interest (such as an array of the number of ribosomes at each nucleotide in a coding region).

-This design enables :term:`plastid`'s tools to operate on sequencing data from virtually any NGS assay, provided the appropriate mapping function and parameters.
+This design enables :obj:`plastid`'s tools to operate on sequencing data from virtually any NGS assay, provided the appropriate mapping function and parameters.